 Our merchandising internships, in particular, are coveted amongst students who are majoring in fashion, retail and business administration.
 On average, 80% of interns from the merchandising program in the U.S. go on to join us full-time after completing college.
 In Canada, over 35% of our merchandise operations and planning and allocation co-ops transition to full-time or contract positions upon graduation.
 In the U.K., nearly 75% of merchandising and buying placement students go on to join our Graduate Programme following completion of their university degree courses.

-TJX was named a Top Entry-Level Employer by CollegeGrad.com in 2014, 2015 and 2016 and T.K.
+TJX has been named a Top Entry-Level Employer by CollegeGrad.com every year since 2014 and T.K.
 Maxx was named Top Graduate Employer in Retail in 2016/2017 by TheJobCrowd for the second year running.

 Learn more about our career opportunities for students: